 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Better on DVD: One of the most recurrent complains about the anime is its supposedly slow pacing.
-However, this complain is way more common among those who watched the show in simulcast (and thus had to wait a whole week for each new episode) than among those who watched the whole thing in a few days.
+One of the most recurrent complaints about the anime is its supposedly slow pacing.
+However, this complaint is way more common among those who watched the show in simulcast (and thus had to wait a whole week for each new episode) than among those who watched the whole thing in a few days.

 Also Mikasa's abs◊.
 Some fans think it makes her hot, some find it to be a pleasantly refreshing body type for a female character, others don't really care while yet another handful of fans wish they've never seen it (which brings up all sorts of Double Standard issues with regards to the fan base).

 The spelling of many characters.
 Whether people should accept the official spellings like Levi for example, or fan spellings like Rivaille.

 The art style of the manga.
 Isayama seems to prefer shading and making shadows with crosshatching instead of the traditional solid inking methods.
 Some like this, feeling that it's a good match for the dark and gritty story, others don't care, and some think that it's a negative point.
 The anime represents this with bold outlines for most characters and objects, which most people don't seem to object to at all.